 Case 2 - The seller is responsible for the delivery of goods till the agent’s warehouse.

-There is no carriage obligation in the seller's contract.
+Under the transportation terms, there is no carriage obligation in the seller's contract.
 But on the request of the buyer, the seller may undertake some carriage responsibilities and custom clearance procedures.

 Case 1 - The seller bears the risk of goods upto the loading of goods.